 About the Anatolian Journal of Education (AJE)

-Anatolian Journal of Education (E-AJE.NET) is a refereed international journal of education and published four times a year (in January, April, July & October).
+Anatolian Journal of Education (E-AJE.NET) is a refereed international journal of education and published biannual (in April & October).

 - Articles representing a range of qualitative, quantitative and mixed research methods are invited.